crschnick/pdx_unlimiter/README.md

 # Development

 To build this project, a JDK for at least Java 19 is required.
-You can then build the gradle project using the gradle wrapper with `gradle/gradlew build` or `gradle\gradlew.bat build`.
+You can then build the gradle project using the gradle wrapper with `./gradle/gradlew build` or `.\gradle\gradlew.bat build`.
-For running, you can use `gradle/gradlew run`.
+For running, you can use `./gradle/gradlew run`.
 Note here that the gradle wrapper has been moved into the `gradle` subdirectory.
 You can use the automatically generated file `pdxu.properties`, which is created when gradle is run the first time, to set some useful development options when needed.